pegasuspad/prod-infrastructure/README.md

 ### _config

 Data module that has outputs for configuration options shared by all resources in the "prod" environment, such as Proxmox connection details, datastore types, user ssh keys, etc.

+### lab-ansible-vm

+Creates an Ansible control node that can be used to manage prod resources, as well as test Ansible provisioning changes before they are promoted to another environment.